IdentityServer/IdentityServer3/README.md

 }
 ```

-You can find the *CN=idsrv3test* certificate and setup instructions in the [certificates](https://github.com/thinktecture/Thinktecture.IdentityServer.v3.Samples/tree/master/source/Certificates) folder in the samples repository.
+You can find a test signing certificate and setup instructions in the [certificates](https://github.com/thinktecture/Thinktecture.IdentityServer.v3.Samples/tree/master/source/Certificates) folder in the samples repository.

 The host [samples](https://github.com/thinktecture/Thinktecture.IdentityServer.v3.Samples/) shows other configuration options
 * support for MembershipReboot and ASP.NET Identity based user stores